pranshu-123/qa_automation/README.md

 # UnravelUIAutomation
-This project is for Unravel data UI Automation using Selenium, Java, TestNG, Maven
+This project is for Iris UI Automation using Selenium, Java, TestNG, Maven